Egyptian revolution of 1952

-The early successes of the revolution encouraged numerous other nationalist movements in other countries, such as Algeria, where there were anti-imperialist and anti-colonial rebellions against European empires.
+The early successes of the coup encouraged numerous other nationalist movements in other countries, such as Algeria, where there were anti-imperialist and anti-colonial rebellions against European empires.
 It also inspired the toppling of existing pro-Western monarchies and governments in the Middle East and North Africa.
-The revolution is commemorated each year on 23 July.
+The coup is commemorated each year on 23 July.

 Background and causes

 Muhammad Ali dynasty

 The history of Egypt during the 19th and early 20th centuries was defined by the vastly different reigns of successive members of the Muhammad Ali dynasty and the gradually increasing intrusion into Egyptian affairs of the great powers, particularly the United Kingdom and France.
 From 1805, Egypt underwent a period of rapid modernisation under Muhammad Ali Pasha, who declared himself Khedive in defiance of his nominal suzerain, the Ottoman Sultan.
 Within a matter of decades, Muhammad Ali transformed Egypt from a neglected Ottoman province to a virtually independent state that temporarily rivalled the Ottoman Empire for dominance in the Eastern Mediterranean and the Mashriq.
 Muhammad Ali conquered the Sudan, invaded East Africa, and led Egypt during both the First Egyptian–Ottoman War and the Second Egyptian–Ottoman War, triggering the Oriental Crisis.
 As a result of these wars, Egypt was expelled from the Levant, but allowed to keep its Sudanese territory.
 After Muhammad Ali's death, his successors Abbas I and Sa'id attempted to modernize Egypt, starting construction of the Suez Canal.
 Due to conscription, taxes were raised on nobles in exchange for more land and peasants (fellahin in Arabic).
 Peasants continued to lose access to their land as cotton became a major cash crop in Egypt.

 Under Isma'il the Magnificent, Egypt went through massive modernization programmes and campaigns of military expansion in Sudan and East Africa.
 Isma'il greatly accelerated the enfranchisement of the Egyptian peasantry and middle class, who had been politically and economically marginalized by the wealthy elites of Egyptian society.
 It was during this time that an Egyptian intelligentsia was formed, a social class of educated Egyptians well-read in politics and culture known as the Effendi.
 Under the education minister Ali Pasha Mubarak, the public education system in Egypt grew the field of educated nationalist effendiyya.
 It was during this time that Italians, Greeks, French, Armenians, Jews, and other groups immigrated to Egypt, establishing a small but wealthy and politically powerful cosmopolitan community.
 Foreigners were not subject to Egyptian laws, but went through a separate court system known as the Mixed Courts.
 Isma'il also established Egypt's first parliament.
 This period of intellectualism in Egypt, and the Arab world as a whole, later became known as the Nahda.
 Coupled with Isma'il's powerful espousal of Egyptian statehood, this contributed to the growth of Egyptian nationalism, particularly within the army.
 However, the war with Ethiopia ended in disaster, further exasperating the Egyptian treasury.
 The Caisse de la Dette Publique (Public Debt Commission) was founded as a way for Egypt to pay its debts.